Enhanced Emission from Boron-Vacancy Center in Rhombohedral Boron Nitride: Introduction

 Optical initialization and readout of single spins have been reported for several visible quantum emitters in hBN~\cite{Chejanovsky2021, Stern2022room, Guo2023, Patel2024, Stern2024, Gao2025}.
 However, the microscopic origin of these qubits remains under active investigation.
 Recent studies suggest that donor--acceptor pairs may underlie some of these spin-active emitters, with random separations between the constituent species~\cite{Auburger2021, Li2025, Robertson2025, Whitefield2026}, which makes deterministic defect engineering challenging.
 In contrast, the negatively charged boron vacancy (V$_\text{B}^-$) is a well-established optically addressable defect-spin system in hBN~\cite{Abdi2018, gottscholl2020initialization}, and its concentration can be engineered in a controlled manner~\cite{Udvarhelyi2023}.
 At the same time, coherent control has so far been limited largely to ensembles, because V$_\text{B}^-$ is intrinsically dim and has not been substantially brightened in optical cavities~\cite{Froch2021}.
-Its extremely low quantum efficiency ($<0.1\%$) originates from the dipole-forbidden nature of the transition between the first triplet excited state and the ground state~\cite{reimers2020photoluminescence, ivady2020ab, libbi2022phonon}.
+Its extremely low quantum efficiency ($<0.1\%$) originates from the dipole-forbidden nature of the transition between the lowest triplet excited state and the ground state~\cite{reimers2020photoluminescence, ivady2020ab, libbi2022phonon}.
+Indeed, a recent multireference study of V$_\text{B}^-$ in hBN places the radiative rate of the lowest triplet excited state at only $10.1$~kHz ($\tau_\text{rad}=98.8~\mu$s), whereas the competing spin-selective intersystem crossing (ISC) to the singlet shelving manifold proceeds on a $3.2$~ns timescale~\cite{benedek2026extended}, i.e., the optical cycle is overwhelmingly nonradiative.